 This lab introduces visual computing methods and applications.
 You will get a chance to study the methods in depth by implementing them and running experiments.
 At the end of the semester, you will present the method, give a short demonstration and hand in a report describing the method and experimental outcomes.

-Prerequisites

-none

-Course meetings

-Teaching format Group size h/week Workload[h] CP T = face-to-face teaching S = independent study

-Lab 8 4 60 T / 210 S 9 S = independent study
+Teaching format Group size h/week Workload[h] CP T = face-to-face teaching $S = independent study$ Lab 8 4 60 T / 210 S 9 5 - independent study

-Graded exams